Sadly, on November 7, 2019, Roger Lee Wills passed, surrounded by his loving family. He was 69.

 He will be sorely missed.......

-To send flowers to MSGT Roger Lee Wills, USAF, Ret.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MSGT Roger Lee Wills, USAF, Ret., please visit our floral store.